 This programme is a reflection of exciting, ongoing developments in Lusophone Studies at Exeter.
 It incorporates a number of established areas, including Literary and Cultural studies and Linguistics.
 It particularly appeals to students with a background interest in language contact, variation and change in the Portuguese-speaking world, Lusophone cultural and literary studies, feminist and postcolonial theory, and race and gender studies.

+Our MPhil/PhD in Lusophone Studies at Exeter provides an opportunity for you to study with leading academics who are specialists in this field.
 The programme draws on established internationally recognised research activity and top-quality research-led teaching.
 It also offers the opportunity for cross-disciplinary research in collaboration with other colleagues in Modern Languages and across the Humanities, who share research interests relevant to this field of study.

+Beyond the university, we have good relations with academic and research institutions internationally.
 There are regular seminars and workshops, including the research activity of the Centre for Translating Cultures in the College of Humanities which features distinguished national and international scholars.